Site logo

 Tone

 Your tone is how you express your brand identity.
-For example, do you have favourite words which you use?
-Are there specific words that people need to steer clear of?
+For example, do you have favorite words that you use?
+Are there specific words that people should avoid?

-If you want to come across as persuasive, then you need lots of short sentences.
+If you want to come across as persuasive, you need lots of short sentences.

 If you want to create a sense of excitement, then you need many exclamation marks.

-Finally, if you want to be known as a friendly and conversational brand, then you might want to ask lots of questions.
+Finally, you might want to ask many questions to be known as a friendly and conversational brand.

 Messaging

-It’s important to decide what your key messages are as a brand are beforehand.
+It’s important to decide what your key messages are as a brand beforehand.
 Identifying and defining these key messages will help people remember the messages they always need to be aiming to communicate.
-In order to generate key messages, you need to think of the 3 most important things you want your target audience to remember about your brand.
+To generate critical messages, you need to think of the 3 most important things you want your target audience to remember about your brand.

 Formatting

-When it comes to formatting your branded content, you need to answer a few questions.
+When formatting your branded content, you need to answer a few questions.

 This will often depend on the writing style you’ve settled on.
 For example, if you’ve decided on MLA as a writing style, then it only makes sense to use MLA referencing.

 Do you use a specific number format (for example, i, ii, iii as opposed to 1,2,3)?
-Is there a specific bullet type you’d prefer to use as a brand?
+Is there a particular type of bullet you’d prefer to use as a brand?

-Would you prefer your quotes to stand out or to blend in with the rest of your content?
+Would you prefer your quotes to stand out or blend in with the rest of your content?
 Do you set your quotes apart in a block of text?
-Do you set them in italics or bold font?
+Do you use italics or bold font?

 Do you indent the first line of each paragraph or not?
 Do you increase the size of the first letter of the first line?